Psychopathy: Conduct disorder

-Conduct disorder is diagnosed based on a prolonged pattern of antisocial behavior in childhood and/or adolescence, and may be seen as a precursor to ASPD.
-Some researchers have speculated that there are two subtypes of conduct disorder which mark dual developmental pathways to adult psychopathy.
+Conduct disorder is diagnosed based on a prolonged pattern of antisocial behavior in childhood or adolescence, and may be seen as a precursor to ASPD.
+Some researchers have speculated that two subtypes of conduct disorder mark dual developmental pathways to adult psychopathy.
 The DSM allows differentiating between childhood onset before age 10 and adolescent onset at age 10 and later.
-Childhood onset is argued to be more due to a personality disorder caused by neurological deficits interacting with an adverse environment.
+Childhood-onset is argued to be more due to a personality disorder caused by neurological deficits interacting with an adverse environment.
 For many, but not all, childhood onset is associated with what is in Terrie Moffitt's developmental theory of crime referred to as "life-course- persistent" antisocial behavior as well as poorer health and economic status.
 Adolescent onset is argued to more typically be associated with short-term antisocial behavior.

 It has been suggested that the combination of early-onset conduct disorder and ADHD may be associated with life-course-persistent antisocial behaviors as well as psychopathy.
 There is evidence that this combination is more aggressive and antisocial than those with conduct disorder alone.
 However, it is not a particularly distinct group since the vast majority of young children with conduct disorder also have ADHD.
 Some evidence indicates that this group has deficits in behavioral inhibition, similar to that of adults with psychopathy.
 They may not be more likely than those with conduct disorder alone to have the interpersonal/affective features and the deficits in emotional processing characteristic of adults with psychopathy.
 Proponents of different types/dimensions of psychopathy have seen this type as possibly corresponding to adult secondary psychopathy and increased disinhibition in the triarchic model.

 The DSM-5 includes a specifier for those with conduct disorder who also display a callous, unemotional interpersonal style across multiple settings and relationships.
-The specifier is based on research which suggests that those with conduct disorder who also meet criteria for the specifier tend to have a more severe form of the disorder with an earlier onset as well as a different response to treatment.
-Proponents of different types/dimensions of psychopathy have seen this as possibly corresponding to adult primary psychopathy and increased boldness and/or meanness in the triarchic model.
+The specifier is based on research that suggests that those with conduct disorder who also meet the criteria for the specifier tend to have a more severe form of the disorder with an earlier onset as well as a different response to treatment.
+Proponents of different types/dimensions of psychopathy have seen this as possibly corresponding to adult primary psychopathy and increased boldness or meanness in the triarchic model.